crawler-commons/url-frontier/service/README.md

 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/crawlercommons/url-frontier)](https://hub.docker.com/r/crawlercommons/url-frontier)
 [![Docker Pulls](https://img.shields.io/docker/pulls/crawlercommons/url-frontier)](https://hub.docker.com/r/crawlercommons/url-frontier)

-Implementation of the URL Frontier Service.
-There are currently 2 implementations available:
+Implementations of the URL Frontier Service.
+There are currently 3 implementations available:
 - a simple memory-based which was used primarily for testing
-- the default one which is scalable, persistent and is based on [RocksDB](https://rocksdb.org/).
+- the default one which is scalable, persistent and is based on [RocksDB](https://rocksdb.org/)
+- a persistent and distributed one based on [Ignite](https://ignite.apache.org/)

+The Ignite implementation is still in beta mode.

 Web crawlers can connect to it using the gRPC code generated from the API.
 There is also a simple client available which can do basic interactions with a Frontier.